20. Panagiotis Retsos (Bayer Leverkusen)

 Need to know: “Dayot has everything needed to succeed in professional football,” said RB Leipzig defender Marvin Compper in June.
 It’s still early days for Upamecano’s career in Germany, but he’s already earned plenty of plaudits following his summer switch from Red Bull Salzburg.

-Upamecano is an assured center-back who reads the game well and is aggressive in the tackle, but the 19-year-old is also a tremendous passer.
-France aren’t exactly short of options in defense, but he’s an outside bet to make Les Bleus’ World Cup squad.
+Upamecano is an assured centre-back who reads the game well and is aggressive in the tackle, but the 19-year-old is also a tremendous passer.
+France aren’t exactly short of options in defence, but he’s an outside bet to make Les Bleus’ World Cup squad.

 Highlight so far: The teenager showed maturity beyond his years in RB Leipzig’s impressive 3-2 defeat of Borussia Dortmund in October.

 Need to know: A diminutive attacking midfielder capable of operating on the left flank or in the centre, Barco has established himself as Independiente’s go-to creator.

 The 18-year-old Argentine is a fantastic dribbler whose two-footedness allows him to take on his opponent on either side, and he's adept at wriggling out of tight spaces with his skill, balance and agility.

 Forward Barco has scored six goals in his club career up to now, including a confident finish against Deportes Iquique in the Copa Sudamericana.
 There's no doubt about his self-confidence, but also from his team-mates too – the teenager is already entrusted with penalty duties.

 Highlight so far: Barco scored the equaliser in May’s 2-1 win against Huracan which helped Independiente qualify for the Copa Sudamericana.